 Sometimes, even when kids understand math, they may feel anxious about doing math at all.
 Some people call this math anxiety.
 Kids get so stressed out about math that it gets in the way of learning math.
 It can make it seem like they’re struggling with math, even if they aren’t.

 And sometimes, certain learning and thinking differences are a factor.
 This includes a common math learning difficulty called

 The good news is that whatever is behind your child’s difficulties with math, there are things you and the school can do to help.

 No matter what’s causing your child’s trouble with math, there are ways to help.
 Take notes on what you’re seeing.
 If there’s a pattern that goes on for a while, talk with your child’s teacher or health care provider.
 They can be great sources of information and advice.

 Ask the teacher what’s happening in class and what you can try at home.
 There are lots of ways you can help your child build math skills:

 Struggling with math can make kids feel like they’re not smart.
 And that can take a toll on their self-esteem.
 Let your child know that everyone struggles with something and that all people have strengths, too.
 Help your child

 develop a growth mindset and stay motivated to keep trying, even when math is hard.

 Kids develop math skills at different rates, and some kids need more time and practice to catch up.

-Talk to your child’s teacher about what you’re seeing and ways to help your child at home.
+Talk to your child’s teacher about what you’re seeing, and ask about more ways to help your child at home.